Curso de Desenho de Permacultura – Em Inglês

 Internationally recognized Permaculture training with extra sessions dedicated to collaborative design and practical skills.

-– The 72 hour Permaculture Design Course curriculum, presented by a diverse, experienced teaching team certified by Lesley Martin;
+– The 72 hour Permaculture Design Course curriculum, presented by a diverse, experienced teaching team and certified by Lesley Martin;

 – Vegetarian, ethically sourced food from our own production and local sources: 3 meals daily, plus snacks and tea/coffee during breaks;